The Al and Bee Wagner Indigenous Student Transition Program

 Brandon University and the Indigenous Peoples’ Centre is proud to offer the second cohort of the Al and Bee Wagner Indigenous Student Transition Program in the fall of 2021.
 The program will focus on offering transitioning support to Indigenous students starting their education at Brandon University under four pillars; academic, social, personal and cultural.

+The program is open to Indigenous students entering their first year at Brandon University.
 Our transition program will unlock the potential of Indigenous students by developing their academic skills and by fostering social, community and cultural supports that will increase success rates at the university level.

 “The program can be for any type of student, whether if you are C student or an A student.
 Just having support is so amazing and it is something I would recommend for anybody.”